 For example, some people heat their homes to 25 degrees centigrade even in the middle of the winter and think nothing of it.
-Others (sometime deemed ‘heating Nazis’) refuse to turn on the heating until the end of November!
+Others are reluctant to turn on the heating until the end of November!
 The amount of money you will save on your heating bill is dependent on where on this scale you sit; a high energy user (who likes their home nice and warm) will save more than someone who only turns their heating on 4 days a year.

 The thickness of insulation is also important, as the energy savings of 100mm of insulation will be more than the energy savings resulting from adding 20mm of insulation (provided the insulation material itself is the same).
 More insulation will result in bigger energy savings.

 Anyway, lets try and put an approximate figure on the amount you might save on your energy bill when you insulate.
 Aaccording to the BEIS, in 2016 the average gas bill was £650.
 Approximately 80% of the average gas bill is normally spent on heating, while the other 20% is spent on heating.
 Based on this, £520 can be contributed to heating.
 If 90mm of EPS insulation is added to the wall (meaning the U-value goes down to 0.3W/m2k), then you can expect to halve your heating bill.
 So you would save approximately £250 per year by installing external wall insulation on your property.